It’s time to sell ASX bank shares and buy resources says this major broker

 The other key component of steel is iron ore.
 In this sector, Morgan Stanley’s top pick is Mineral Resources (ASX: MIN).
 The broker likes the impending ramp-up of volumes at the company’s Onslow Iron project, noting its contribution would be transformational and likely to de-lever MIN’s balance sheet from 2025.

-The broker also likes Rio Tinto (ASX: RIO) for its iron ore exposure, noting it will make up 65% of the company’s 2024 EBITDA.
-But, says Morgan Stanley, RIO’s copper footprint is becoming increasingly attractive.
+The broker also likes Rio Tinto (ASX: RIO) for its iron ore exposure, noting the mineral will make up 65% of the company’s 2024 EBITDA.
+But, says Morgan Stanley, RIO’s copper footprint is becoming increasingly attractive too.
 The broker expects copper’s contribution to group EBITDA will rise from the current 16% to 25% next year.

-Finally, BHP Group (ASX: BHP) rounds out Morgan Stanley’s top iron ore picks, with the broker noting the company’s attractive growth prospects, relatively lower capex, and an imminent resolution to the company’s Samarco liability.
+Finally, BHP Group (ASX: BHP) rounds out Morgan Stanley’s top iron ore picks, with the broker noting the company’s attractive growth prospects, relatively lower capex than its peers, and a likely imminent resolution to the company’s Samarco liability.

 Morgan Stanley's China Stimulus ASX Resources Picks (click here for full size image)